Pcniado/DAT1-GUI/README.md

 # DAT1 GUI

 **DAT1 GUI** is a standalone toolkit for working with mod files used in PC ports of Insomniac Games titles.
-It is a fork of tkachov’s original *Modding Tool*, enhanced with additional tools and improvements.
+It is a fork of Tkachov’s original *Modding Tool*, enhanced with additional tools and improvements.

 ## Features